You may not be able to get to Bourbon Street in New Orleans for Mardi Gras this year, but if you still want to celebrate, there's always king cake.

 But it's all part of the fun of king cakes.
 The plastic baby is reportedly meant to symbolize baby Jesus.
 Whoever finds the baby (or whatever hidden item is baked or embedded in the cake) in their slice is crowned "king" for the day.
 It also often means they have to provide the next king cake or host the next party, so the celebrations continue throughout the season.
 Others believe it simply means good luck.
 (A 2018 story from The Times of Shreveport, Louisiana, said that some people take the baby literally — one woman told the newspaper that finding it "means you're the next one to pop out a baby.")

-Whatever it means, and whatever your king cake looks like, it's clear there are many ways to celebrate the Mardi Gras season, even if large gatherings aren't on the agenda this year.
-And until they are, let's rejoice in the fact that if you have to eat king cake alone, at least you get the entire thing to yourself.
+Whatever it means, and whatever your king cake looks like, it's clear there are many ways to celebrate the Mardi Gras season, even if you can't make it to New Orleans.
+There will always be king cake, no matter what.